 Dinner at Rougemont

-Celebrated chef Edgar Bovier is now preparing food at the Le Cerf, traditionally furnished restaurant at Rougemont in Pay’s-d’Enhaut.
+Celebrated chef Edgar Bovier is now preparing food at the Le Cerf, a traditionally furnished restaurant at Rougemont in Pay’s-d’Enhaut.
 The menu includes regional dishes, including a choice of fondues and dishes served with roesti.

 Bovier was at the Lausanne Palace until the spring of 2020, where his restaurant was scored with 18 out of a possible 20 by Gault and Millau.